Dallas–Fort Worth metroplex: Principal communities

-January 3, 2020: The International Space Station was orbiting 260 miles above central Texas when this nighttime photograph was taken of the Dallas-Fort Worth metropolitan area.
-Courtesy of NASA.
+January 3, 2020: The International Space Station was orbiting 260 miles above central Texas when this nighttime photograph was taken of the Dallas–Fort Worth metropolitan area.

-The following are cities and towns categorized based on the latest population estimates from the North Central Texas Council of Governments (as of July 1, 2022).
+The following are cities and towns categorized based on the latest population estimates from the United States Census Bureau (as of July 1, 2025).
 No population estimates are released for census-designated places (CDPs), which are marked with an asterisk (*).
 These places are categorized based on their 2020 census population.